 "By the time pre-eclampsia develops in a pregnant woman, it's often too late.
-We cannot terminate the pregnant woman and the present of the pres the pregnancy.
+We cannot terminate the pregnancy.

 "We have to monitor their blood pressure and foetal growth very carefully.

-"The blood pressure can spiral pout of control and they may have a fit, or even die.
-"Sometimes, even when they get through the crisis, it leaves them through the crisis, it leaves them brain-damaged.
-"In real life, nothing is ideal, so we often encounter these latecom-ers, and sadly, we lose a few mothers and babies," says Prof may not get proper nutrition.
+"The blood pressure can spiral out of control and they may have a fit, or even die.
+Sometimes, even when they get through the crisis, it leaves them brain-damaged.

+o'linsmeal life, nothing is ideal, so we often encounter these latecomers, and sadly, we lose a few mothers and babies," says Prof Emeritus Kong.

-The other problem with pre-eclampsia is that the blood vessels in the placenta can spasm (result-ing in constriction) and the baby have their own complications, even if they survive.
+The other problem with pre-eclampsia is that the blood vessels in the placenta can spasm (resulting in constriction) and the baby may not get proper nutrition.